istio/istio.io/content/en/docs/examples/virtual-machines/multi-network/index.md

 ## Cleanup

-At this point, you can remove the VM resources from the Kubernetes cluster in the ${VM_NAMESPACE} namespace.
+At this point, you can remove the VM resources from the Kubernetes cluster in the `<vm-namespace>` namespace.